MazinLab/RFSoC_OPFB/README.md

 sudo pip3 install fpbinary
 ```
 ### FPGA Files
 The last thing needed to run the project on the board are the pre-compiled FPGA Files.
-Move `bd/opfb_test.tcl`, `bit/opfb_test.hwh`, and `bit/opfb_test.bit` to the same location on the board.
-The Jupyter Notebook `opfb_test.ipynb`
+Move `bit/opfb_dma_test.hwh`,`bit/opfb_dma_test.bit`, and the Jupyter Notebook `py/opfb_dma_test.ipynb` to the same location on the board.

 ## Running the Project
 Navigate to the board's Jupyter Notebook server.
-Run the `opfb_test.ipynb` notebook.
-Be sure to specify the correct path to the overlay files and the filter coefficient files in the notebook.
+Run the `opfb_dma_test.ipynb` notebook.

 ## Downloading the Project Source